Hereford Arizona Observatory

 measurements with model fits for a sampling of seasons, showing the

-range of variability of zenith extinction at the various
+range of variability of zenith extinction at the various filter

 The "counts" produced by a star (also called ADU intensity) depends